OpenBB-finance/OpenBB/website/content/sdk/reference/alt/covid/global_deaths.md

 ---
 title: global_deaths
-description: This page provides understanding about the function 'global_deaths' from OpenBB.terminals used to fetch historical death statistics for a specified country due to covid.
+description: "This page provides understanding about the function 'global_deaths' from" OpenBB.terminals used to fetch historical death statistics for a specified country due to covid.
 keywords: